Protesters hang banner during NFL game to protest North Dakota pipeline

 The banner urged Minneapolis-based U.S. Bank to divest from the $3.8 billion pipeline crossing four states.
 Construction in North Dakota prompted protests by Native Americans and environmentalists who say the project will harm water resources and sacred lands.
 The federal government ruled in December against that stretch of the project.

-The two protesters, a man and a woman, climbed down after the game ended and were arrested, police said in a statement.
-After undergoing medical evaluations, the pair were jailed on burglary and trespassing charges.
+The protesters, a man and a woman, climbed down after the game ended and were arrested, police said in a statement.
+After undergoing medical evaluations, the pair were jailed on burglary and trespassing charges, and another woman was issued a trespass notice and released, the statement said.

-Another woman was charged with obstructing the legal process and also booked into jail, police said.

 The protesters climbed to the top of the stadium and hung a banner reading: "DIVEST" in big letters as well as "#NoDAPL," according to media images.